elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/what-were-the-goals-of-the-salon-dautomne-and-who-were-its-key-organizers.md

 seo:
   title: QuickTakes | Art History and Literature
   page_description: >-
-    The Salon d’Automne, established in 1903, aimed to promote modern art and facilitate acceptance of new artistic ideas, showcasing diverse styles like Fauvism and Cubism while allowing artists such as Henri Matisse to present their work uniquely.
+    The Salon d’Automne, founded in 1903, aimed to promote modern art and provide a platform for contemporary styles including Fauvism and Cubism, facilitating the acceptance of new artistic ideas through the involvement of key figures like Félix Vallotton, Gaston Bachelard, and Henri Matisse.
   page_keywords: >-
-    Salon d’Automne, goals, contemporary art, inclusive platform, modern art, Fauvism, Cubism, Félix Vallotton, Gaston Bachelard, Henri Matisse, 20th-century art
+    Salon d’Automne, contemporary art, Fauvism, Cubism, modern art, Félix Vallotton, Gaston Bachelard, Henri Matisse, 20th-century art movements, art exhibition
 author: QuickTakes
 question: >-
     What were the goals of the Salon d’Automne, and who were its key organizers?